RohitKumar23-11/Assignment/README.md

 ### **PDF text not extracted**

-Make sure **text is selectable** in your PDF (not scanned).
+Make sure **text is selectable** in our PDF (not scanned).
-If it's a scanned PDF → you must use OCR (Tesseract).
+If it's a scanned PDF → we must use OCR (Tesseract).

 ### **Regex not matching**

-Your resume or document must follow a similar structure because extraction depends on predictable patterns.
+our resume or document must follow a similar structure because extraction depends on predictable patterns.

 ### **Output Excel not updating**